 Quite simply, the perceived and self-reported existence of the observable universe by all observers is a guarantee of the model simply because the set of all infallible facts known to the observer behaves, within its freest model of participation, as a computable solution of quantum gravity.
 Then, as our framework of quantum gravity admits the Einstein field equation as its field equation of motion, it follows that the familiar general relativistic solutions are also recoverable and, specifically, assuming homogeneity and isotropy, the Friedmann-Lemaître-Robertson-Walker metric of standard cosmology follows.
+We find, at the end of our journey, that the observable universe is merely the structure that is mathematically necessary to support the free participation of the observer in nature, and all observers must therefore report such a structure.
+We have merely acted as the custodians and nurturer of epistemic certain.

-Hence, the mathematical model is closed under reality.
+The mathematical model is closed under reality.